internetarchive/fatcat-scholar/proposals/2021-04-28_indexability.md

 This behavior may change at some point to include "green" access links from the "work" landing page.

+The `citation_pdf_url` tag should contain an absolute URL, not a relative URL.

 Alternatively, we could have landing pages only for "releases" (versions), like already exist on fatcat.wiki.
 This would make the decision about which files to link to simpler.